How to use a RAID Log to Help You Plan a Project

 - Next steps

 That’s it!
 You can now get started on your next project using this raid log template outline.
 Start populating the table and continuously monitor the status of each line item throughout the project.
 Consider storing your file in an accessible drive or central repository and your stakeholders will appreciate the transparency.
-If you want further your skillset, review Prince2 raid log chapters.
+If you want further your skillset, review Prince2 raid log chapters or partner with a digital agency.

 If you’d like to receive helpful content like this straight to your inbox, why not sign up to our monthly newsletter – The Crux of It.
 We pack each newsletter full to the brim of helpful content for every stage of the website project journey.